We ship to the United States, and your USD goes further here.

 DO: Address guests by their name

 Where you can, use full names and titles.
-If you’re not sure of the name of your cousin’s new girlfriend, ask your aunt.
+It might seem strange to refer to your family friend as ‘Dr. Luke King’, but if your wedding is formal, wedding invitation etiquette is important.
+Hopefully you’re aware of the names of most of your guests, but if you’re not sure of the name of your cousin’s new girlfriend, ask your aunt.
 Worst comes to worst, address it your cousin and ‘guest’.

 A simple, sleek invitation design often only includes the name of the bride and groom with the essential details.
 You can get around this by personalising the envelopes or even personalising the RSVP cards.